 Additionally, following a hearing or other

-proceeding the Commission may publish a decision which refers to any evidence
+proceeding the AUC may publish a decision which refers to any evidence

 on the public record, or to the parties themselves.